SwiftERM Hyper-personalisation for ecommerce email marketing

 • Responsive website design

-• Easy to use Navigation
+• Easy-to-use Navigation

 • Clear product categorisation